hyundai-robotics/doc-hrscript/book.md

 # 1.1 Introduction of HRScript

-HD Hyundai Robotics' Hi6 Controller allows the user to program the robot's tasks in a robot language called HRScript.
+HD Hyundai Robotics' ${cont_model} Controller allows the user to program the robot's tasks in a robot language called HRScript.
 Created programs can be saved as several files with the extension .job.

 HRScript is a scripting language that will be interpreted and executed line by line by the interpreter without a compilation procedure.
 It is similar to the Python or JavaScript languages but has a simpler syntax.